WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 tell each client exactly how to configure it's media stack and MUST be either completely accepted, or completely rejected.

-The signaling is based on the the advertisement proposal ideas from [@I-D.peterson-sipcore-advprop].
+The signalling is based on the the advertisement proposal ideas from [@I-D.peterson-sipcore-advprop].

-We define one round trip of signaling to be a message going from a client up to a server in the cloud, then down to another client which returns a response along the reverse path.
+We define one round trip of signalling to be a message going from a client up to a server in the cloud, then down to another client which returns a response along the reverse path.
 With this definition SIP is takes 1.5 round trips or more if TURN is needed to set up a call while this takes 0.5 round trips.

-# Signaling Examples
+# Signalling Examples

 ## Simple Audio Example